 Pushkar is a small town on the outskirts of Ajmer, right in the middle of Rajasthan, with a population of a few thousand residents.
-It is world-famous for its Pushkar Fair that happens a few days after Diwali every year for 5 days.
+It is world-famous for its Pushkar Fair which happens a few days after Diwali every year for 5 days.
 Festival has put the town on the tourist map of the world and millions of people flock to this city every year to see animals being traded.
 To enjoy the showcase of local culture through dance and other performances and to camp on grounds around this small city.
 Pushkar Mela is a great example of one of its kinds of tourism.
 Where the world converges on its ground for 5 days and the rest of 360 days people prepare for these 5 days.

 Places to visit in Pushkar Rajasthan

 It is a town established around Pushkar Lake.
 This mid-sized lake is surrounded by 52 ghats.
 All of them are in sparkling white color.
-Most of them built in typical Rajputana architecture.
+Most of them were built in typical Rajputana architecture.
 Various royal families have built the ghats over a period of time.
 As of now, there is not much water in the lake.
 The lake is under cleaning to prepare it for the next Mela.
 But when it is full of water, surrounded by magnificent white Ghats, it would make a splendid view.
 The small canopy between the lake looks beautiful.
-It can do without the audio equipment fixed on it in an as unaesthetic way as possible.
+It can do without the audio equipment fixed on it in as unaesthetic way as possible.